 Based on the author’s experience building million dollar revenue centers for gig economy unicorns.

-This guide is intended provide a systematic and replicable approach to install the foundations of a successful sales organization.
-This system has been refined by consulting with and studying dozens of early-stage companies launching their sales org, and implemented with success at Uber — building their first national inside sales team and later an outside sales team of over 250 sales associates to acquire new drivers.
+This guide is intended to provide a systematic and replicable approach to install the foundations of a successful sales organization.
+This system has been refined by studying and consulting with dozens of early-stage companies launching their sales organization, and implemented with success at Uber — building their first national inside sales team and later an outside sales team of over 250 sales associates to acquire new drivers.

 Part 1: People